National Dog Survey 2021 (UK)

 If you’re of the opinion that dogs have no place sharing a bed with humans, you may be surprised to find out that there are in fact a number of scientifically backed reasons why sleeping with your dog can be beneficial.

 - Eases loneliness: Many people who live by themselves experience feelings of loneliness from time to time.
-In these instances, a dog can make for a great companion - particularly at night.
+In these instances, a dog can be a great companion - particularly at night.
 The presence of sleeping near a pet can help with relaxation and improved sleep quality.